iamfolaju/Batch-Five/Mushin/Java Class/Complex QuadraticCalculator/README.txt

 QUADRATIC CALCULATOR

+*CREDIT
+This program was created by ADEMOLA ISLAMIYYAT ADEJUMOKE a participant of Code Lagos Batch 5 at Mushin Centre.

+*CONTACT
+Call/Whatsapp: 09024018579
+E-Mail: ademolaislamiyyat@gmail.com
+Facebook: Ademola Islamiyyat Adejumoke

 *ABOUT
 The Quadratic Calculator helps in solving all kind of Quadratic equation problem and also solving equation with Complex Roots.